 Hormone Therapy

 Arthritis is one of the most common causes of chronic pain.
-It can cause inflammation, pain, swelling in the joints.
+It can cause inflammation, pain, and swelling in the joints.
 Now, there are two forms of arthritis- osteoarthritis and rheumatoid arthritis.
-If you have a low testosterone level, which is leading to weight gain, you are likely to develop osteoarthritis (OA).
+If you have a low testosterone level, leading to weight gain, you are likely to develop osteoarthritis (OA).
 In such cases, you may experience pain in the knees, hips, back, wrists, fingers, and toes.
 The condition may also make your bones fragile.
 Testosterone can assist in maintaining bone density and support muscle strength.

 Testosterone Therapy